hackcatml/pynereal/README.md

 # PyneReal
 Run your crypto trading strategy in real time without TradingView

+# Why you need this
+If you’re an active system trader who relies on TradingView strategies, you’ve probably experienced this before:\
+moments when an alert didn’t arrive in time and you missed an entry, alerts firing at the wrong price levels,\
+or alerts arriving two or three minutes late, causing a significant mismatch with your strategy.

+System errors like these can happen at any time, but what really drives you crazy is not being able to find the cause.

+This project puts the entire strategy-running environment under your control with rich python enviornment, \
+so even when unexpected issues occur, you can quickly identify the root cause and fix it.\
+You can also apply Python’s unlimited extensibility directly to your strategy.

 # Prerequisites
 python >= 3.11\
 [PyneCore](https://github.com/PyneSys/pynecore) strategy (converted from your pinescript strategy)

 # Quick Example
 Follow the steps below to see how it works.\
-The `demo_1m.py` script runs on Bitget BTC/USDT Futures in real time on the 1-minute timeframe.\
+The `demo_1m.py` script in the `workdir/scripts` directory runs on Bitget BTC/USDT Futures in real time on the 1-minute timeframe.\
 You will see webhook alert messages when `strategy.entry` or `strategy.close` is triggered.

 1. Clone\